Are you like I was once?

-However, this is not a serious off-roading mountain bike and you definitely don’t want to take this out bmxing.
+However, this is not a serious off-roading mountain bike and you definitely don’t want to take this out boxing.
 That’s not what it’s geared for.
-In fact, no folding ebike is geared towards that.
+In fact, no folding e-bike is geared toward that.
 Just something to keep in mind.

-Four-inch wide fat tires have tons of air volume which do add some extra suspension qualities to the bike which is nice.
+Four-inch wide fat tires have tons of air volume which does add some extra suspension qualities to the bike which is nice.

 If you live in an area with sand, snow, mud, or whatever and you plan to ride through that, the fat tire will make it float over that kind of terrain much more easily.